CertiGraph/CertiGraph/CertiGC/papers/codex-experience-report/appel-comments-summary.md

 Suggested handling: move or add a compact GC and CertiGC-code orientation before these function names become central.

+Resolution note: the introduction now gives a compact operational orientation before these names become central: generation collection, the mutator-side write barrier, `mutable_update`, `forward_remset`, and `do_generation`.
+It also cross-references the labeled `do_generation` call-sequence listing.

 ### C07.
 DONE.
 Page 1, highlight